-Perks provide Battlefield advantages to volunteers that highlight the flavor of different larps and boffer clubs in the Northwest.
+Perks provide warfield advantages to volunteers that highlight the flavor of different larps and boffer clubs in the Northwest.

 How to acquire Perks:

-- Sign up for a volunteer shift prior to the event or at the Information Booth on site.
+- Sign up here for a shift prior to the event or at the Information Booth on site.

 - If you sign up to volunteer two weeks prior to the event, points earned after the war may apply to perks.

 - After completing your shift return to the information booth with your time-card and spend points on the Perks and you will receive a Perk Token.

 - Volunteers may purchase one Perk for two volunteer points.

 - Each additional perk after the first Perk cost double the previous perk

 - Perk Tokens must be worn and visible on the battlefield to use the perk.